Egg donation using frozen eggs - pros and cons

 - Links to SART and CDC websites - check donor egg clinic success rates

 At our fertility center, we are currently seeing pregnancy rates with our banked frozen and thawed donor eggs that are somewhat lower as compared to what we have with fresh donor eggs.
-However, the average batch size for a cycle using frozen donor eggs is 7 eggs, vs. about 16 using fresh eggs.
-There,fore, we should expect a slightly lower success rate due to the lower number of eggs to start with.
+However, the average batch size for a cycle using frozen donor eggs is about 6 eggs, vs. about 17 using fresh eggs.
+Therefore, we would expect a slightly lower success rate due to the lower number of eggs to start a cycle with.

-- See our success rates with frozen and/or with fresh donor eggs
+See our success rates with frozen and with fresh donor eggs